cuongndc9/express-async-middleware/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The way to get started is to quit talking and begin doing." - Walt Disney
+> "Don't be afraid to give up the good to go for the great." - John D. Rockefeller
 <!-- INSPIRATIONAL_QUOTE_END -->